rickellis/AURIC/README.md

     * Bash 4 or newer

-## Terminal Shortcut
+## Terminal Alias
-To make running the script more convenient you can add the following alias to your __.bashrc__ file, and then just enter the various __auric__ commands from your terminal without having to traverse into the AURIC directory.
+To make running the script more convenient you can add the following alias to your __.bashrc__ file, and then just enter the various __auric__ commands from your terminal without having to traverse into the auric directory.

-    # AURIC AUR Helper
-    function auric() {
+    auric() {
         /path/to/AURIC/auric.sh $@
     }